-Whether you have a small animal or pet bird, there are many ways you can interact with your pet!
+There are many ways you can interact with your small animal!
 These activities provide entertainment, bonding time, and even some new tricks.

 Teach your Pet a Clever Trick